 About Ann Patchett

-Ann Patchett is the author of eight novels, three nonfiction books, and one children’s book.
+Ann Patchett is the author of eight novels, four nonfiction books, and one children’s book.
 Her works include The Patron Saint of Liars, Bel Canto, Commonwealth, These Precious Days, This is the Story of a Happy Marriage, and The Dutch House.
 She is the co-owner of the bookstore Parnassus Books in Nashville, Tennessee where she lives with her husband.
 Visit the author’s website →